 - Not secure

 The NT4 domain: already obsolete

 The NT 4 domain is limited to the directory role.
 Your domain will therefore group together only the identification and authentication information of your users, as well as the machines authorized to access the network.

-The NT 4 domain has no memory concerning a user authentication.
+The NT 4 domain has no memory concerning user authentication.
 Indeed, the Kerberos protocol is only implemented in Active Directory.
-Thus, each time the user wants to connect to a network service, he will have to enter his login/password again.
+Thus, each time the user wants to connect to a network service, they will have to enter their login/password again.